-The Balios shows average performance in our testing for ease of use concerning the everyday functionality of a standard stroller.
+The Balios shows average performance in our testing for ease of use concerning the everyday functionality of the best full-size strollers.

 Fold and Unfold

-he canopy is a good size and can open significantly wider if you need it for almost to the knee coverage of the seat itself.
+The canopy is a good size and can open significantly wider if you need it for almost-to-the-knee coverage of the seat itself.
 It has a small peek-a-boo window with a flip-open cover and mesh underneath for added ventilation on hot days.